 Incorrect tagging or custom field errors

-Automations that change the wrong things
+Automation that changes the wrong things

 Forms that double-submit

-Import data from Excel, Google Sheets or other spreadsheet programs
+Import data from Excel, Google Sheets, or other spreadsheet programs

 Check your old emails

-Get the information from printed documents in your file cabinets, if you use them
+Get the information from printed documents in your file cabinets if you use them

-Integrate your payment processor, forms tool, project management tool, support tool and other software with the CRM
+Integrate your payment processor, forms tool, project management tool, support tool, and other software with the CRM

-If you end up with too much data, you should leave only those facts that are relevant to your sales.
+If you end up with too much CRM data, you should leave only those facts that are relevant to your sales activities.
 For instance, you should know how often this person used to buy your products in the past and how actively they used your promotional offers.
 But if this person loves to discuss politics with your reps after finalizing the purchase, you can delete this information from the database.

-It's not enough to collect the data.
+It's not enough to collect the CRM data.
 To be able to monetize it, you need to interpret it — and that's exactly what reports do.
 All reports can be classified into three categories:

 Sales-related